wp-plugins/ajax-event-calendar/readme.txt

 * Dynamically generated calendar contributor list (sidebar widget)
 * Display upcoming events in a list (sidebar widget)
 * Auto-generated Google Maps link, based on event address fields
-* Multi-language support **The POT file is available in the /locales folder** - please email your translations so I can package them with the plugin
+* Multi-language support - please email translations to plugins@eranmiller.com so I can package them in future releases of the plugin

-= Administrator only =
+= Administrative =

 * Administrators can edit and delete all events
 * Current calendar month activity report